Build whanaungatanga

 2. Video Introductions / Self-Presentations

-- Students record short videos introducing themselves.
+- Learners record short videos introducing themselves.

 - They can show their strengths, interests, and needs.